 All films that tell the world of mass media that are gaining more and more importance in modern society.
 Back in Europe Lang feels nostalgia for his roots and decides to return to Germany in the late 1950s and there he makes two adventure films set in India, The Tiger of Eschnapur (1958) and The Indian sepulcher (1960), which achieved good success with the public.

-The latest film is The diabolical Doctor Mabuse (1960), a sort of testament film with which he confronts in key contemporary with the mythical character of Dr. Mabuse created many years earlier.
+The latest film is The Thousand Eyes of Dr. Mabuse (1960), a sort of testament film with which he confronts in key contemporary with the mythical character of Dr. Mabuse created many years earlier.
 His dystopian vision of a totalitarian dictatorship abandons the violence and oppression of the Nazi era and meets Orwell’s vision of “technological surveillance”.
 For sixteen long years he didn’t accomplish anything, until he died on August 2, 1976 in his Beverly Hills home.

 In all of his films the themes of Destiny recur, his characters are always fighting against fate.
 His films, even the most commercial and entertaining ones, are nightmares steeped in ominous omens and violence, anguish and death.
 He has stated several times that they are characters that he found in the deepest dark side of him, with whom he was able to establish an extraordinary relationship of empathy.